alphagov/paas-tech-docs/source/documentation/deploying_services/opensearch.md

 cf update-service my-opensearch-service -p medium-ha-1
 ```

-The plan upgrade will start immediately and finish within an hour, except for large plans which may take over an hour.
+The plan upgrade will start immediately and should finish within an hour. `large` and `xlarge` plans may take longer, depending on the amount of data stored.
 You can check the status of the upgrade by running `cf services`.

 <h2 id="remove-the-service">Remove the service</h2>